dejwk/janet/doc/Manual.md

 2. A code generating tool that translates `.janet` files into Java and native source files that contain generated JNI bindings.

+The language extension allows you to define your native methods in-place.
+Furthermore, the native definitions can contain snippets of Java code, in which you can use most Java expressions and certain statements (e.g. `return`, `synchronized`, `try/catch/finally`), as well as certain new operators (e.g. to convert strings and primitive arrays between Java and native counterparts).
+JANET tool translated these Java snippets to JNI calls.

 ## What is JANET not?

 JANET is not a complete build system.
 It will not build your Java code and your native shared libraries.
-The exact way of building shared libraries depends on an operatin system and on a compiler.
+The exact way of building shared libraries depends on an operating system and on a compiler.
 Also, there are many different valid strategies for packaging native code into libraries.
 Making these choices and building native libs is still on you.